KaiKai7/Wall-Mark/README.md

 * Uses already existing sites to read paywall articles.

-* Use the example sites already included as examples.
+* Use the example sites already included.

-* Use your own custom sites by simply replacing the existing.

 * Site link is copied to clipboard at the press of a button.